kalxas/rasdaman/doc/main/04_ql-guide.rst

       // single value or an array of values if different for multiple bands
       // ( if nodata= 1 single value, it will be applied to all bands, and if nodata =
-      // array of values then each value is applied to each band separately ) "nodata": 0,
+      // array of values then each value is applied to each band separately ).
+      //
+      // special floating-point constants supported (case-sensitive):
+      // NaN, NaNf, Infinity, -Infinity
+      "nodata": 0,

       // for more details see "Color Table" at http://www.gdal.org/gdal_datamodel.html